-- Sports Club is looking to expand its offer to the community either at its current location or by moving to another site. - 2.24 Figure 2.6 shows the location of the main meeting venues serving the community of Framlingham. - 2.25 The development of daytime access to current or new facilities, work with community groups on facilities that need improvement, the development of cycle ways and safer cycling opportunities for school children and mechanisms to ensure all new planning developments consider active travel routes and easy access for all are also stated as a priority for the District.
+- 2.23 The SCDC Leisure Strategy 2014-20242 states that it is the District Council's intention to work in partnership and promote the health and well-being of all communities.
+It identifies actions in three areas 'Sports', 'Facilities' and 'Health and Wellbeing'.
+The Strategy specifically states that it will support the delivery of Neighbourhood Plans and identifies a number of areas that will be taken forward including, 'support for volunteer working parties that promote health and wellbeing'.
+The Sports Club is looking to expand its offer to the community either at its current location or by moving to another site. - 2.24 Figure 2.7 shows the location of the main meeting venues serving the community of Framlingham. - 2.25 The development of daytime access to current or new facilities, work with community groups on facilities that need improvement, the development of cycle ways and safer cycling opportunities for school children and mechanisms to ensure all new planning developments consider active travel routes and easy access for all are also stated as a priority for the District.
 These are key areas of development to ensure Framlingham is provided with the infrastructure required to support the growing community. - 2.26 Other open spaces include The Fens, Framlingham Castle and its surrounding meadows and mere, a number of children's play areas and the skateboard park at the Pageant Field.
 There is also an extensive local footpath network linking the town and the countryside.